cdueben/spaths/README.md

 Let me know, if you come across any errors.

 Extensions to this package are certainly welcome.
 You can either suggest modifications to `spaths` by sending me an email or submitting a pull request, or you can build a package that calls `spaths`.

+**A major update is coming in late 2023.
+It drops the igraph dependency and moves a lot of R code into C++.**